Learning general conditional independence structures via the neighbourhood lattice: Discussion

 \section{Discussion}

-We have introduced the neighbourhood lattice for general compositional graphoids and its application to checking CI relations.
-Notably, this structure negates the need for a graphical representation of a graphoid, at the expense of requiring compositionality.
-We have shown that these lattices are efficiently computable, and have meaningful interpretations in special cases such as separation and projection graphoids.
-We also established a high-dimensional consistency result for Gaussian models, which we expect can be generalized to non-Gaussian settings using recent progress on nonparametric CI testing.
+We have introduced the neighbourhood lattice for general compositional graphoids and its application to learning CI structures.
+Notably, the neighbourhood lattice obviates the need for a graphical representation of a distribution.
+We have shown that these lattices are efficiently computable, and have meaningful interpretations in special cases such as graphs and regression.
+We also established a high-dimensional consistency result that applies to general models, including various nonparametric models as well as more conventional Gaussian models.
+In both cases, the lattice structure significantly reduces the statistical complexity of the estimation problem.

 We conclude with some additional open questions.
 In Remark~\ref{rem:noncomp}, we observed that many of the properties carry over even for non-compositional graphoids, however, a complete study of this more general case remains open.
 It would also be interesting to derive sharper upper bounds on the number of lattices in the lattice decomposition (Definition~\ref{defn:lat:decomp}), as this has important computational implications (Section~\ref{sec:comp}).
-It would also be interesting to explore consequences of the neighbourhood lattice for learning graphical models.
-In particular, since our results apply to \emph{any} graphical model, this opens the door for learning more general (e.g. chain, mixed, etc.) graphical models without needing to assume faithfulness.
+It would also be interesting to explore consequences of the neighbourhood lattice for learning graphical models, e.g. as in \cite{aragam2019globally}.
+In particular, since our results apply to \emph{any} graphical model, this opens the door for learning more general (e.g. chain, mixed, etc.) graphical models without requiring faithfulness.